-CB8 supports strong, consistent enforcement of city leash and litter laws.
-While CB8 recognizes the need for dog owners to exercise their pets, CB8 encourages people to do so in designated dog runs.
+The Board is on record as supporting strong, consistent enforcement of city leash and litter laws in all of our parks.
+While we recognize the need for dog owners to exercise their pets, we encourage people to do so in the designated dog runs.
 Unleashed dogs pose a risk to people, other animals, and the peaceful enjoyment of our parks.
-In addition, neighborhood groups have worked hard, at great expense, to beautify the parks for all.
+In addition, neighborhood groups have worked hard, at great expense, to beautify the parks for the surrounding community.
 Dogs running loose damage the landscape.
-CB8 support continued enforcement by PEP and Police officers of all leash and litter laws.
+Community Board 8 approves of the enforcement effort undertaken by the DPR since March 1999, and we urge continued enforcement by PEP and Police officers of all leash and litter laws in our parks and playgrounds.

-CB8 requests additional personnel for the enforcement of park rules and regulations (FY09 #11, 308199407E).
-At least two Park Enforcement Patrol officers are needed in Community Board 8 to ensure that our parks remain safe.
+We have consistently requested additional personnel for the enforcement of park rules and regulations (FY10 #21, 308199407E).
+At least two Park Enforcement Patrol officers are needed in Community Board 8.
+They are an essential component for safe parks.
+Though the DPR supports this request, no additional funds have been allocated.